Bas Balkissoon

-Bas Balkissoon (born c.
-1952) is a former politician in Ontario, Canada.
+Bas Balkissoon (born 1952 or 1953) is a former politician in Ontario, Canada.
 He was a Liberal member of the Legislative Assembly of Ontario from 2005 to 2016 who represented the riding of Scarborough—Rouge River.
 From 1988 to 1997 he was a municipal councillor in Scarborough and from 1998 to 2005 he was a councillor in the amalgamated city of Toronto.

 Background

-Born in Trinidad and Tobago, and of Indian descent, Balkissoon rose to prominence as the head of Scarborough Homeowners Alliance For Fair Taxes, an organization that challenged the province's property assessment system.
+Born in Trinidad and Tobago, and of Indian descent, Balkissoon moved to Canada in 1970.
+He rose to prominence as the head of Scarborough Homeowners Alliance For Fair Taxes, an organization that challenged the province's property assessment system.
 He is married to Tahay and together they have raised three children.
 His son is married to Laura Jarrett, a co-anchor for NBC News's Saturday "Today" and daughter of Valerie Jarrett, who was a former senior advisor to U.S. President Barack Obama.

 City Councillor

-In 1988, he was elected to Scarborough city council in what was then Ward 13.
+In the 1988 municipal election, he was elected to Scarborough city council in what was then Ward 13; he was re-elected in 1991 and 1994.
+With the formation of the new amalgamated city of Toronto, he was elected to Toronto City Council in 1997 for Ward 18 Scarborough Malvern, serving alongside Raymond Cho.
+He was re-elected in 2000 and 2003 for Ward 41 Scarborough-Rouge River.

-With the formation of the new amalgamated city of Toronto, he was elected to Toronto City Council in 1997.
 As chair of the city's Audit Committee he was credited with uncovering a dubious computer leasing deal between the city and MFP Financial, which eventually led to the formation of the Toronto Computer Leasing Inquiry.
 Balkissoon also served for a period on the Police Services Board on which he was critical of then-Toronto Police Chief Julian Fantino as well as the Toronto Police Association and its leader at the time, Craig Bromell.